krullgit/Farmero---Satellite-Image-Processing/README.md

 ## 3. Disease prediction (Tensorflow, Keras, Python)
 - Navigate to the plant_disease_detection folder to find the ipython notebook which has the description of the Alexnet implemented on the dataset ( Please find the dataset in this location: https://drive.google.com/drive/folders/1dh7QRQPWtkv-3Kq2t7QeuO7Pr-mWBzYi?usp=sharing).
-- Python code for relating diseases with the possible mitigation cases can be found in this folder.

 Alexnet model, Mobilenet Model
 - Converting this to TF-lite can be found in the folder keras_to_tensorflow